Getting motivated, staying motivated!

 Mariposa Coaching started off by providing 1:1 coaching, master classes and training to a range of clients.
 Some of the first of these were delivering in house training for well known engineering companies, in Bristol in stress management and worklife balance.
 I now have a freelance contract to deliver post graduate training for Educational Advisors who are medical consultants (surgeons, psychiatrists) in coaching and mentoring skills as part of their non clinical training for medical education for the Severn Deanery NHS Trust.
 I am one of Meningitis Now's coaching practitioners which has been amazing.
 Companies have attended work life balance, wellbeing to thrive in the workplace and stress management workshops and booked me for leadership and influencing skills coaching for staff retention and performance.
 I am particularly passionate about delivering talks and coaching to staff within companies to enhance effective team communication and influencing skills for leadership.

-Wellbeing is essential to optimum performance and growth and helping others to have satisfying lives and to live well underlies my work.
+Wellbeing is essential to optimum performance and growth and helping others to have satisfying lives and to live well with confidence and effective relationships underlies my work.